8:00am - 17:00PM

 Botswana is without a doubt one of the most spectacular wilderness areas on the planet.
 The variety of its landscapes affords itself to a wide range of activities suitable for almost anyone with an interest in the outdoors.
 Whether it's your first or fifth visit to Botswana, there's always something new Things To Do In Botswana.

 Choosing what to see and do in Botswana is difficult because safari is almost everywhere you look in this country!
-However, it is our responsibility as Falcon Safaris to assist you in making decisions and tailor-make an unforgettable safari for you, your friends, and family.
+However, it is our responsibility as Falcon Safaris to assist you in making decisions and tailor-make an unforgettable Botswana Safari for you, your friends, and family.
 We've compiled a list of Botswana's must-see attractions.

 Botswana has some of the most beautiful landscapes in Southern Africa and deciding where to go on safari can be pretty tough.
 This travel guide gives you an insight on some of the top attractions that you have to visit in Botswana.